In March 1980, a 4250.20-meter (154:56) print of CALIGULA was banned

-In May 1981, Roadshow appealed to the Review Board to look again at the Censorship Board's decision.
-They were obviously not objecting to the R-rating, so we can only assume that it was with the special condition.
-Telling the public the truth that CALIGULA was censored would not be good for business.
-As it turned out the review failed, and the film was released theatrically with the warning attached.
+In May 1981, Roadshow appealed to the Films Board of Review to examine the previous decision.
+They were obviously not objecting to the R-rating, so we assume that it was with the 'modified version' special condition.
+Informing the public that a film is censored is never good for business.
+In this case, the review failed, and CALIGULA was released theatrically with the warning attached.

 Daybill image courtesy of moviemem.com

 The speakers are Keith Wilson (Labor) and Bill Hassell (Liberal).

 (1) Did his colleague, the Attorney General, as Acting Chief Secretary, issue a press statement in January stating that there would be no public screening of the film CALIGULA in Western Australia?

 (2) If "Yes", what substance is there in press reports that a modified version of the film now being screened in other states will be released in Western Australia!

 (1) Yes-referring to the two versions of CALIGULA refused classification by the Commonwealth Censorship Board in March and October 1980.